- Position: full or partial shade

 Crocosmia will need protection in winter in colder areas.
 Apply a thick layer of dry winter mulch around the base of the plant to protect from cold.

 How do you divide crocosmia.
 New corms form on the old ones.
 Dip up the clump and divide in spring.
 Best to use a strong fork.
 Replant the biggest corms about 8-10cm deep.

-Crocosmia will look good with a range of partners such as Ornamental grasses, Helenium, Rudbeckia, Dahlias.
+Crocosmia will look good with a range of partners such as Ornamental grasses, Helenium, Rudbeckia, and the Smoke Bush.